 As with most businesses, flea markets evolve over time.
 They change according to the needs of both buyers and sellers, and they may adapt to the latest flea market trends.

-In the past decade or two, numerous long-established flea markets, including those once known for antique and vintage goods, have become overrun with sellers of cheap imports, department store seconds, out of date cosmetics and toiletries, and counterfeit designer accessories.
+In the past decade or two, numerous long-established flea markets, including those once known for antique and vintage goods, have become overrun with sellers of cheap imports, department store seconds, out-of-date cosmetics and toiletries, and counterfeit designer accessories.
 These are not positive flea market trends for true treasure hunters, nor even for those just seeking to furnish a stylish home on a budget.
 Fortunately, there are a number of exciting flea market trends too.

-Antique fairs and shows aren't newcomers to the flea market world, but the trend is still strong and growing.
+Antique fairs and shows aren't newcomers to the flea market world, but the trend is still strong and it's growing.
 Depending on the venue, the events may take place monthly, annually, or somewhere in between.

 As exciting as it is to dig through a pile of junk and uncover a real treasure, it's also a pleasure—and it's far less exhausting—to shop a juried show.
 For these shows, vendors must apply and be approved to get in—simply paying a fee is not enough!
 This means that you get a well-curated variety of booths to explore.

 Whether they're selling antique, vintage, or handcrafted goods, juried shows provide shoppers with desirable merchandise arranged in charming displays.
 In addition to being a fantastic source for decorative home furnishings, the displays are frequently a source of decorating inspiration.